 Recommended type of glass: white wine glass

-Appearance: pours a light cloudy pale golden with a little white head, which reduces to a ring around the glass.
+Appearance: pours a lightly cloudy pale golden with a little white head, which reduces to a ring around the glass.
 Slightly sparkling.

 Aroma/Nose: The nose is dry and sour.
-Smells of honey with flower notes and a touch of green sour apples.
+Smells of honey with floral notes and a touch of green sour apples.
 Very refreshing.

 Taste: the first sip tastes very dry and very sour resembling Sauerkraut a little bit, but you get used to it after a few sips.
 The initial acidity is broken by green apple skin and flesh with a pleasant hint of honey.
 The finish is dry with a touch of grapefruit peel, leaving a very pleasant green apple aftertaste.

 Price: had it at Cyderia at 15 PLN (3.60 EUR) for a glass.
-Cyderia closed it doors earlier this month.
+Cyderia closed its doors earlier this month.